Paul McCarthy: Life

 McCarthy was born in Salt Lake City, Utah, in 1945.
 He studied art at Weber State University in Ogden, Utah, and later continued to study at the University of Utah until 1969.
 He went on to study at the San Francisco Art Institute, receiving a BFA in painting.
 In 1972 he studied film, video, and art at the University of Southern California, receiving an MFA.
 From 1982 to 2002 he taught performance, video, installation, and performance art history at the University of California, Los Angeles.
 McCarthy currently works mainly in video and sculpture.

 Originally formally trained as a painter, McCarthy's main interest lies in everyday activities and the mess created by them.
 Much of his work in the late 1960s, such as Mountain Bowling (1969) and Hold an Apple in Your Armpit (1970), are similar to the work of Happenings founder Allan Kaprow, with whom McCarthy had a professional relationship.

+McCarthy's Altadena home was destroyed in the Eaton Fire, one of the January 2025 Southern California wildfires.

 Work

-McCarthy's works include performance, sculpture, installation, film and "painting as action".
-His points of reference are rooted, on the one hand, in things typically American, such as Disneyland, B-Movies, Soap Operas and Comics – he is a critical analyst of the mass media and consumer-driven American society and its hypocrisy, double standards and repression.
+McCarthy's works include performance, sculpture, installation, film, and "painting as action".
+His points of reference are rooted, on the one hand, in things typically American, such as Disneyland, B-Movies, Soap Operas and Comics – he is a critical analyst of the mass media and consumer-driven American society and its hypocrisy, double standards, and repression.
 On the other hand, it is European avant-garde art that has had the most influence on his artistic form language.
 Such influences include the Lost Art Movement, Joseph Beuys, Sigmund Freud, Samuel Beckett, and the Viennese Actionism.

-I started making videotapes in the early 1970s.
-The first ones were around perception and illusion.
-The camera was upside down, or I’d use mirrors, things like that.
-But I also started making pieces that were performances in the sense that I would be in front of the camera.
-I would work in the studio primarily by myself with the camera.
-There was not much in the room.
-I would do some things and record them.
-They were often repetitious and intuitive.
-Ma Bell was one of the first actions that I did which involved liquids, in this case, motor oil.
-I had not planned to make the piece.
-It was spontaneous.
-It was the first tape where there was a persona.

 Although by his own statement the happenings of the Viennese Actionists were known to him in the 1970s, he sees a clear difference between the actions of the Viennese and his own performances:

-Vienna is not Los Angeles.
-My work came out of kids' television in Los Angeles.
-I didn't go through Catholicism and World War II as a teenager, I didn't live in a European environment.
-People make references to Viennese art without really questioning the fact that there is a big difference between ketchup and blood.
-I never thought of my work as shamanistic.
-My work is more about being a clown than a shaman.